Making the Most of Your Savings Despite Low Interest Rates - People Development Magazine

 7. Diversification

-Diversifying your savings and investments across different asset classes can help mitigate risk and improve overall returns.
-A well-diversified portfolio might include cash savings, bonds, stocks, and property, ensuring that your money is spread across different investments to protect against market volatility.
+Diversifying your savings and investments across different asset classes can help mitigate risk and enhance overall returns, both now and in the future.
+A well-diversified portfolio typically includes cash savings, bonds, stocks, and property, ensuring that your money is spread across various investments to protect against market volatility.

 8. Time Horizon